nim-lang/website/jekyll/install_unix.md

 </div>

 After downloading the compressed archive, extract its contents into the desired installation directory.
+Pre-built binaries are provided in the binary distribution.

-Open a new terminal window, ``cd`` into the extracted directory, and execute the following commands:
+For the source distribution, open a new terminal window, ``cd`` into the extracted directory, and execute the following commands:

 ```bash
 sh build.sh